semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 should remember you the result returned for the CRUD operations).
 The object also contained a `status` field, filled with an HTTP code.
 Also, if something went wrong, the object should contain an `error` field, describing the error.

-**Full example**

-//TODO Full example

 #### UDP Bulk Request

 **First of all, you should know that this way to make request is deprecated, and will be removed in Elasticsearch 2.0.
-Anyway, I found this interesting, and I want to give you some information about it.**
+Anyway, I thought this was worth to talk about, and I want to give you some information about it.**

 I told you many times that Elasticsearch wishes you the best.
 Bulk requests throughout API are quick.
 But if you are looking for an even more efficient way to make bulk queries, then the **UDP** bulk operations are here for you.
 As a reminder, **UDP** stands for **User Datagram Protocol**.